Woodrow Wilson School of Public and International Affairs

 Through its core curriculum and a wide variety of elective courses, students learn analytical skills that address the political, economic, quantitative, behavioral and normative aspects of complex policy problems.

 Each M.P.A. candidate selects a policy field in which to specialize from the school’s four fields of concentration: international relations, international development, domestic policy, and economics and public policy.
 Students may also earn a joint degree in public affairs and law (M.P.A./J.D.), or other professional degree programs, by special request.
 Certificate programs offer additional areas of specialization in fields such as health policy; science, technology, and environmental policy (STEP); and urban policy.

 Significant financial aid resources are dedicated to permitting the majority of WWS students the opportunity to receive graduate degrees without incurring loan indebtedness and to launch them into public service careers in the public and nonprofit sectors.

-The curriculum of the M.P.A. program includes six required core courses that address skills and techniques needed for the systematic study of public policy problems.
+Students must complete 16 full-term courses in an approved plan of study, attaining an overall average in the 16 courses of 80 or better.
+The overall average includes actual grades in courses taken Pass/D/Fail.
+The curriculum of the M.P.A. program includes six required core courses that address skills and techniques needed for the systematic study of public policy problems, as well as a policy workshop.
 The courses cover political analysis, quantitative methods, and economic and behavioral analysis.

 Graduate policy workshops are a unique part of the Woodrow Wilson School graduate curriculum.